Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 PL DSP library
 ****************

-The current PL (Programmable Logic) library consists of an implementation of a Discrete Fourier Transform using a Fast Fourier Transform (FFT) algorithm for acceleration on Xilinx |reg| FPGAs.
+AMD Vitis |trade| PL DSP  (Programmable Logic) library consists of an implementation of a Discrete Fourier Transform using a Fast
+Fourier Transform (FFT) algorithm for acceleration on AMD Adaptive Engineering FPGAs.
 The library is planned to provide three types of implementations, namely L1 PL primitives, L2 PL kernels, and L3 software APIs.
 Those implementations are organized in hardware (hw) sub-directories of the corresponding L1, L2, and L3.